cmstead/becoming-a-js-developer/git-cheat-sheet.md

 2. Clone the new repository from *your account* (not the original)
     - `git clone https://github.com/yourUsername/yourRespositoryFork.git`
 3. Set an upstream remote pointing to the *original repository*
-    - `git remote set upstream https://github.com/originalUsername/originalRepositoryName.git`
+    - `git remote add upstream https://github.com/originalUsername/originalRepositoryName.git`

 ### The workflow for working with a forked repository is as follows: ###